Fu Mingxia: Early life and career

 Fu Mingxia was born into a working-class family in the city of Wuhan, located along the Yangtze River in central China.
 Inspired by an older sister, Fu enrolled in gymnastics at a local sports school at the age of 5.
 Though she was just a child, Fu demonstrated remarkable poise and body control.
 The coaches, however, felt that she was not flexible enough to make it as a gymnast.
 Instead, they suggested she pursue diving, though Fu, only about seven years old at the time, could not swim.

-Fu made the transition from gymnast to springboard diver and before long was noticed by diving coach Yu Fen, who took Fu to Beijing in 1989 to train at a state-sponsored boarding school as a member of the state diving team.
-Because of her remarkable talents, she became a part of China's disciplined and highly successful elite sporting programs.
+Fu made the transition from gymnast to springboard diver and was noticed by diving coach Yu Fen, who took Fu to Beijing in 1989 to train at a state-sponsored boarding school as a member of the state diving team.

-Through a strenuous training program, Fu learned to set aside her fears and progressed quickly.
+Through a strenuous training program, Fu progressed quickly.
 Training sessions averaged four to five hours a day, seven days a week, with the occasional nine-hour day.
-At times, Fu practiced 100 dives a day.
+At times, Fu practised 100 dives a day.
 In time, she was gliding so close to the platform during her dives that her short hair often touched the end during her descent toward the water.

-In 1990, Fu made her international diving debut, capturing a gold at the U.S. Open and also at the Goodwill Games, held that summer in Seattle.
-Her daring dives from the top of the 10-meter platform transformed the teeny 12-year-old into a national treasure.
-However, with pressure mounting, Fu placed third at the Asian Games held in Beijing in the fall of 1990.
-Following the loss, she changed her routine, adding moves that were technically more difficult, but which she felt more comfortable performing.
+In 1990, Fu made her international diving debut, winning a gold at the U.S. Open and also at the Goodwill Games, held that summer in Seattle.
+However, with pressure mounting, Fu placed third at the Asian Games held in Beijing in autumn 1990.
+Following this performance, she changed her routine, adding moves that were technically more difficult, but which she felt more comfortable performing.